 Gloucester Prison, Gloucester

-This is ghost hunting at it’s most extreme – Will you handle a night behind bars?
+This is ghost hunting at it’s most extreme – Will you handle the night behind bars?

 It replaced the former old county prison, which was located in Gloucester’s ancient castle,which was demolished to make way for the new prison.